Moutoussamy/BankCustomersChurnPred/README.md

 ![donut_churn_percent](Results/donut_churn_percent.png)

 It appears that 20.4% of the customers left the bank in this dataset.
 We can see an ovwerrepresentation of the retained costumers in this dataset, this imbalance can bias the modeling.

+## Categorical variables

+Here, the catgorical variables gives us some interresting information:
+- The churn rate is higher for women than men
+- The churn rate is higher for the german costumers (highest churn rate).
+French and Spanish customers have the same churn rate.
+It could be interesting to put the spanish and the french in the same group.
+- Having a credit do not to be a key feature for the customer churn
+- As expected, non-active members present a higher chrun rate.